Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Introduction

-In this study, our objective is to examine the behavior of light-like and time-like geodesics within the framework of a Schwarzschild-Klinkhamer-type wormhole space-time, taking into account the presence of topological defects caused by a cosmic string and a global monopole.
+In this study, our objective is to examine the behavior of light-like and time-like geodesics within the framework of a Schwarzschild-Klinkhamer (SK) defect wormhole, taking into account the presence of topological defects caused by a cosmic string and global monopole.
 Specifically, we investigate the effective potential of the system in both geometries and analyze how the parameters of cosmic string and global monopole influences this potential, leading to a shift in the results obtained.
 Furthermore, we focus on determining the deflection angle for light-like geodesics within these geometries.
-We observe that the topological defects arising from the cosmic string and global monopole introduce modifications to this deflection angle, indicating that the presence of these defects has an impact on the bending of light within these wormhole space-times.
-Additionally, we discuss various well-known space-time geometries that can be obtained as special cases from the SK-wormhole with a cosmic string and a global monopole, further highlighting the significance of these topological defects in shaping the overall properties of these wormholes.
+We observe that the topological defects arising from the cosmic string and global monopole introduce modifications to this deflection angle, indicating that the presence of these defects has an impact on the bending of light within these wormhole.
+Additionally, we discuss various well-known space-time geometries that can be obtained as special cases from this SK-wormhole with topological defects, further highlighting the significance of these topological defects in shaping the overall properties of these wormholes.